 Learning and User Services creates, promotes and delivers services, programming, and spaces to provide a high-quality user experience.
 With students at the centre of our educational mission it is this division’s responsibility to assess the ever-changing needs and expectations of users.
 One of the key roles of this division is to facilitate the discovery, access, and use of Library resources by providing friendly, supportive, and engaging in-person and online services.
 Learning and User Services will support a foundational literacy program which will strengthen students’ research skills to support learning outcomes.

-Innovation and Digital Scholarship focuses on digital transformation, both within the Library and in collaboration with the university community.
+Open Scholarship and Digital Initiatives focuses on digital transformation, both within the Library and in collaboration with the university community.
 With the increasingly interdisciplinary nature of research and learning activities, digital transformation has been identified as a key area for the Library to offer value across disciplines.
 This division encourages the exploration, development and testing of new ideas and technologies to address shifting needs of information creators and strategic priorities.
 They will create an environment where all Library staff are inspired and empowered by innovation.

 Content and Access

 Content and Access brings together all the activities directly related to the Library’s collections, developing and managing the library collection, providing access to the content of the collection, through metadata and discovery systems, and administering content management systems.
 The Library’s collection consists of the resources selected and made accessible to support the teaching and research missions of the University.
 The new model will have a centralized collection strategy department to provide centralized oversight of collection development and of collections budget management.
 Centralized collection management is a model that better responds to the realities of collections work in modern day academic libraries.

 Strategy and Planning